FractalBlocks/Fractal/DEVELOPMENT.md

 - Snabbdom for vdom: used in examples and view interface handlers
 - Typestyle for safe styles: used in examples

+## TODOs - Short Term

+What are missing for this repo:

+- Cancelable callbacks from subcribables in tasks, via an instance index
+- Document use cases on stateless components and modules
+- Implement an example of charts (D3) (SERVICE 3PARTY-DOM-INTEGRATION)
+- Implement on demand large app loading example (@carloslfu)
+- Implement pouchdb integration example (@carloslfu)
+- Implement an example of whole service pattern, serviceTest module and API definitions
+- Implement ui-modules as an example of setting-up an own design framework for an app, take the button from quickstart repo

 ## Roadmap (What is next?)